PamCai/PamCai.github.io/_publications/2020-paper-number-1.md

 ref-4-link:
 ---

-: This paper is about the theoretical development of the brachiation model for dynamic polymer networks.
+<span style="font-size:0.5em;">This paper is about the theoretical development of the brachiation model for dynamic polymer networks.</span>